scottkawai/sendgrid-swift/Sources/SendGrid/API/V3/Stats/README.md

 # Statistics API

-This folder contains the class used to make the [Global Stats API](https://sendgrid.com/docs/API_Reference/Web_API_v3/Stats/global.html) call.
+This folder contains the classes used to make the [Stats API](https://sendgrid.com/docs/API_Reference/Web_API_v3/Stats/index.html) calls.

 ## Table Of Contents